Thinking of furthering your studies?

 - academic and technical writing skills that will be useful in both post-graduate and professional contexts

 - analytical tools that you will develop by working with nationally and internationally recognized scholars in areas of social theory as applied to the academic study of religion

-- skills in technology used across the Digital Humanities (including a certificate) that will increase competitiveness for a wide variety of job opportunities and professional settings
+- skills in technology used across the Digital Humanities (including a credential) that will increase competitiveness for a wide variety of job opportunities and professional settings

-- teaching experience both in the lecture classroom and in online courses (earning for them an additional certificate in online pedagogy from UA’s College of Continuing Studies)
+- teaching experience both in the lecture classroom and in online courses (earning for them an additional credential in online pedagogy from UA’s College of Continuing Studies)

 - the opportunity also to earn a Museum Studies certificate

 - grant-writing skills that will serve you in a variety of academic and professional settings

 In designing this program we not only assessed our faculty’s strengths and designed a graduate degree that takes full advantage of them but we also have taken seriously the needs of students at this particular moment in the history of U.S. higher education, understanding that people may be interested in pursuing post-B.A. studies with us, whether full- or part-time, for a wide variety of reasons.

 To learn more about our program as well as the challenges, support, and the skills that it provides to our students, explore this website and contact our Graduate Director, Prof. Steven Ramey.
 Click the video below for an example of the research of one of our distinguished faculty, Prof. Merinda Simmons, applying social theory in her work.